03 _ Complaints and appeals policy and procedure

 • reasons for the decision/outcome.

-The report will further advise the complainant of their right to access the internal appeals process if they are not satisfied with the outcome of their formal complaint.
+The report will advise the complainant of their right to access the appeals process if they are not satisfied with the outcome of their formal complaint.

 Appeals process

-If a complainant is dissatisfied with the outcome of their formal complaint, they may lodge an appeal [ND1] with the General Manager (who is senior to the original decision maker).
+If a complainant is dissatisfied with the outcome of their formal complaint, they may lodge an appeal with the CEO (who is senior to the original decision maker).

-The General Manager will convene an independent review panel (who are not party to the original complaint) within ten (10) working days of receiving the written request for appeal.
+The CEO will convene an independent review panel (who are not party to the original complaint) within five (5) business days of receiving the written request for appeal.

-The review panel will review the dispute between Allara and the appellant; reporting to the General Manager within ten (10) working days.
+The review panel will review the dispute between Allara Learning and the appellant; reporting to the CEO within ten (10) business days.

-The General Manager will provide within thirty (30) working days of appeal application, a written report to the appellant advising the:
+The CEO will provide within thirty (30) working days of an appeal application, a written report to the appellant advising the:

 • outcome of the appeal;